rkuma183/wilsonmar.github.io/_posts/2016-06-12-aws-lambda-serverless.md

 ## Serverless Framework #

-0. Create a folder to hold a serverless project.
+0. Create a folder to hold serverless projects.
 I like:

    <pre><strong>
-   ~/
+   ~/gits/sls
    </strong></pre>

-0.

 The serverless framework save developers' time by standarizing the structure of folders and files.